mass-Eve/programming-with-C/05-data-types/02-arrays/#1-theory/#3-characteristics-of-arrays.md

     int matrix[3][3] = {{1, 2, 3}, {4, 5, 6}, {7, 8, 9}};
     ```

 10. **Array Decay:** When passing an array to a function, it "decays" into a pointer to its first element.
 This means that the function receives a pointer to the array's first element rather than a copy of the entire array.
+It could be any function, `printf()`, `scanf()` or even a `user-defined` one.

     ```c
     void printArray(int arr[], int size) {